stein212/js-objects-classes-explanation/README.md

 // }
 ```

-As you can see, our object is modeling how a todo in real life might look like.
+As you can see, our object is modelling how a todo in real life might look like.
 It contains the name of the todo, along with the state of the todo (isDone)

 Now this is just 1 todo, we have to make a list of them so.